Winbobob/badsmells/README.md

     **Std Dev.:** 11.41<br>
     **Redflagged label:** No red flags

-**5. Issues Exceeding Milestone Close Date**
+**5. Issues Exceeding Milestone Due Date**

 - __Feature Detection__

     In this feature extractor we aim to find Redflagged Milestones that have large number of issues exceeding milestone due date i.e. that were closed post the Milestone due dates.
 We would anlyse that by comparing the due date for a milestone and all its issue close dates.
-The code for data collection can be found here [scraper.rb](features/issues_exceeding_milestones/scraper.rb)
+The code for data collection can be found here [scraper.rb](features/issues_exceeding_milestone_duedate/scraper.rb)

 - __Feature detection results__